Nutanix and Oracle licensing is quite simple; this is how it works

 Audit liability example:

-Suppose you license only two nodes for Oracle out of a 4-node Nutanix cluster by pinning the virtual machines (VMs) to those two nodes.
-In an audit, Oracleโ€™s position would be that you owe licenses for the other two nodes (and back support fees for all years of usage, plus potentially penalties).
 If each node had, say, 20 cores and you missed those, that could be tens or hundreds of thousands of dollars per node, depending on the Oracle product (e.g., Oracle Database Enterprise Edition is approximately $47,500 per 2-core license plus support).
-It adds up frighteningly fast.
-Some audits have revealed compliance gaps in the millions of dollars because of this exact issue.

 Real scenario: A health organization ran Oracle on a VMware cluster and only licensed part of it.
-They were found to be $14M out of compliance, and Oracleโ€™s โ€œsolutionโ€ was to suggest a $5M ULA to cover it.
-Similarly, it could happen on Nutanix โ€“ Oracle might push you to buy a large ULA or cloud subscription as a settlement if youโ€™re caught under-licensed.
-Engaging in such an audit unprepared can blow up IT budgets or force decisions under duress.
+They were found to be $14 million out of compliance, and Oracle’s “solution” was to suggest a $5 million ULA to cover it.

-Oracleโ€™s view on AHV audit data:
+Oracle’s view on AHV audit data:

-Because Oracle doesnโ€™t have an automated way to scan AHV (no script like for VMware), they rely on customer-provided info.
-This might sound like you could theoretically โ€œhideโ€ some info, but that is extremely risky and not recommended.
+This might sound like you could theoretically “hide” some info, but that is extremely risky and not recommended.
 First, providing incomplete or false data in an audit can lead to legal issues.

-Second, Oracle auditors are experienced โ€“ they will ask detailed questions and potentially cross-verify (for example, they might review logs of a cluster or references in Oracleโ€™s support system if you have ever raised an SR referencing Nutanix).
-Itโ€™s best to assume transparency and ensure compliance ahead of time, rather than taking a gamble during an audit.
+Second, Oracle auditors are experienced.
+They will ask detailed questions and potentially cross-verify (for example, they might review cluster logs or references in Oracle’s support system if you have ever raised an SR referencing Nutanix).

 Bottom line:

-If you are not following Oracleโ€™s licensing rules on Nutanix, an audit could expose a significant financial risk.
 Oracle may attempt to maximize the scope (e.g., include all connected hardware).
-Thus, itโ€™s critical to mitigate these risks through proper architecture and licensing, which leads us to the next section.
+Thus, it’s critical to mitigate these risks through proper architecture and licensing, which leads us to the next section.

 Best Practices for Configuring Nutanix for Oracle (and Staying Compliant)

-To safely run Oracle on Nutanix and control costs, implement architectural and operational best practices that align with Oracleโ€™s licensing requirements while minimizing unnecessary expenses.
-Here are the top strategies:
+To safely run Oracle on Nutanix and control costs, implement architectural and operational best practices that align with Oracle’s licensing requirements while minimizing unnecessary expenses.

-1. Isolate Oracle workloads on dedicated
+1. Isolate Oracle workloads on a dedicated

 2. Disable Oracle VM mobility outside the licensed nodes: